lachatak/scalalearn/sparkscalaz/README.md

       (s"${rates.size} exchangerate(s) has been loaded.." :: Nil, rates, state)
     })
 ```
 We use the context here but we don't need the state.
 It just simple loads the exchange rates.
-I extracted the effective coputation part before the tiple as I wanted to log some results from the computation.
+I extracted the effective computation part before the triple returned as I wanted to log some results from the computation.
 ```scala
   def summaryByCurrency(transactions: String, currency: String, rates: Map[String, BigDecimal]): Work[Map[String, BigDecimal], Map[String, BigDecimal]] =
     ReaderWriterState((sc, state) => {